-0 Dublin Bay SAC/SPA - Low
+0 River Dodder - Moderate

 0 Water mains - Low

 0 Bedrock aquifer - Low

+0 Occupants of nearby buildings - Low

-Although the risk category is low, more detailed assessment of the risk to Dublin Bay and its associated ecosystems is recommended to confirm the findings of the risk assessment.
+More detailed assessment of the risk to the River Dodder including dependent ecosystems is required to refine the level of risk.
+Further assessment of the risk to occupants of nearby buildings is also recommended as a precaution to confirm the findings of the risk assessment.
 Further investigation of the risk to water mains and the bedrock aquifer is not considered necessary.